561 172nd Street, Surrey BC

 About The Glades

-With recent expansions, this property now covers 15 acres and includes a new parking lot and areas for future development.
+The Glades covers 15 acres and includes a new parking lot and areas for future development.
 The original plantings cover the 5-acre garden, and contain over 1,600 mature rhododendrons, azaleas and companion plants.
 Some of the rhododendrons are more than 6 metres (20 feet) tall, and are ablaze in colour in the spring.
 The garden also contains a superb collection of fine trees, many of which are now designated as heritage.

 In 1956, Lydia and Murray Stephen purchased a 5-acre parcel of land riddled with blackberries, alder trees and stumps; remnants from turn of the century land clearings.
 Murray’s dream was to recreate the beautiful rhododendron gardens remembered from his youth in Scotland.
 They renovated the land, planting rhododendrons, azaleas, exotic trees and shrubs